Helix Platform Consent

 The first way is to have Helix sequence your DNA.
 We describe this process below.
 This will allow you to browse all DNA Products on the Helix Platform.

-The second way is to provide Helix your Uploaded Data.
+The second way is to provide Helix your Uploaded Data, which is a service that we may offer from time to time.
 You can find more details in our Data Upload Consent.
-This will allow you to access the DNA Product(s) that support Uploaded Data.

 – Providing your DNA